MPEd | Field of Applied Behavior Analysis

 This graduate course focuses on functional behaviour assessment and treatment methods.
 Specific topics include the use of indirect, descriptive, and functional analysis, and positive behaviour support plans.

 ED 9462L Advanced Topics in Behaviour Analysis

-This graduate course covers topics such as Verbal Behaviour and Relational Frame Theory.
+This graduate course covers advanced concepts and principles of applied behaviour analysis including Verbal Behaviour, rule governed behaviour, and Relational Frame Theory.